What is Lan-O-Soothe?

 swelling, warmth, redness, oozing, or bleeding;

 any type of allergy.

-Apply a small amount of lanolin topical to the affected area and rub in gently.
+Apply a small amount of Lan-O-Soothe to the affected area and rub in gently.

 To treat or prevent radiation therapy skin burns: Ask your healthcare professional which brand to use and when to apply it (before or after each radiation treatment).

 Call your doctor if your symptoms do not improve, or if they get worse while using Lan-O-Soothe.

 Store at room temperature away from moisture and heat.
 Keep the bottle or tube tightly closed when not in use.